UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 ## How do I run interactive jobs?

 Sometimes you need to run interactive programs, sometimes with a GUI.
-This can be achieved through `qrsh`.
+This can be achieved through `srun` and `salloc`.
+The `salloc` command is used to create a resource allocation and typically start a shell within that allocation.
+One or more job steps would typically be executed within that allocation using the `srun` command to launch the tasks.
 We have a detailed guide to running [interactive jobs](Interactive_Jobs.md).

 ## How do I estimate what resources to request in my jobscript?